blu3ming/TryHackMe_Writeups/AgentSudo/AgentSudo.md

     We can see the user flag using ls in the current directory.

 + **Now, let's do the privesc.
-We can use LinPeas, uploading the script to the system with scp (because we know the SSH password of the machine)**
+We can use LinPeas, uploading the script to the system with scp (because we already know the SSH password)**

     ``scp /opt/privilege-escalation-awesome-scripts-suite/linPEAS/linpeas.sh james@10.10.33.214:/dev/shm``